VicGUTT/vicinit/README.md

 npx @vicgutt/vicapp
 ```

-From there simply anwser the questions asked and choose the template to scaffold.
+From there simply answer the questions asked and choose the template to scaffold.

 ## Templates